All the Light We Cannot See: Marie-Laure LeBlanc

 Marie-Laure LeBlanc is a girl who lives in Paris with her father Daniel, the master locksmith at the Museum of Natural History.
 She went blind at the age of six in 1934.
 Since then, Daniel has helped her adapt to her blindness by creating a model of Paris for her to feel and training her to navigate it.
 Marie-Laure hears stories about a diamond known as the Sea of Flames that is hidden within the museum; the diamond is said to grant immortality at the cost of endless misfortune to those around the owner.
 The only way to end the curse is to return the stone to the ocean, its rightful owner.

 When Nazi Germany invades France in 1940, Marie-Laure and Daniel flee to the coastal town of Saint-Malo to take refuge with her great-uncle Etienne, a reclusive, shell-shocked veteran of World War I who spends his time broadcasting educational audio recordings, produced by his deceased brother, across Europe.
 Unknown to Marie-Laure, the museum has entrusted her father with either the Sea of Flames or one of three exact copies that were made to protect the original gem.
 Months later, while building a model of Saint-Malo for Marie-Laure, Daniel is arrested and suspected of conspiracy.
 Other than a few letters he manages to get out of prison, he is not heard from again, leaving Marie-Laure alone with Etienne and his longtime maid and housekeeper, Madame Manec.

 Madame Manec participates in the French Resistance along with other local women.
 Their activities have some success, but Madame Manec becomes ill and dies.
 Marie-Laure and Etienne continue Madame Manec's efforts over the next few years, transmitting top-secret messages by radio transmitter.
 Eventually, while Marie-Laure is going home to deliver a routine Resistance message from the bakery, she is visited by Sergeant Major Reinhold von Rumpel, a Nazi gemologist who is searching for the Sea of Flames and has tracked the real one to Saint-Malo.
+Von Rumpel, who is dying of cancer, believes the diamond (according to the myth) will save him.
 Von Rumpel asks the frightened Marie-Laure if her father left her anything and leaves when she says "just a dumb model".
 Etienne takes over Marie-Laure's role of message-deliverer, and she later opens the model of Etienne's house on the Saint-Malo model and finds the Sea of Flames.
 Etienne is eventually arrested and sent to Fort National on false charges of terrorism.